tudoanh/get_fshare/README.md

 # Important

-Fshare APIs not work anymore!
+Fshare APIs now serve only VIPs accounts!
+What a dick move.

+**Application for vip accounts only**

 ## Getting started